-This course fulfills the general requirement of "Creative and Critical Thinking," and specifically "Scientific Inquiry - Nature of Science."
+This course fulfills the general requirement of Cultural Diversity under "Connections."

 HOW CAN I BE ENVIRONMENTALLY-FRIENDLY AS A STUDENT?

 Student Sustainability Guidelines: "Students are expected to make decisions that have the smallest environmental impact while maximizing student learning.
 These decisions include: